stephenh/stephenh.github.com/_posts/2010-11-24-why-im-a-static-typing-bigot.markdown

 Other Notes
 -----------

-1. Dynamic languages are will-known for their "reload on the fly" productivity.
+1. Dynamic languages are well-known for their "reload on the fly" productivity.
+Code can be changed without restarting a process, leading to a faster feedback loop for developers.

-   Static languages (on the JVM anyway) really should be able to do this as well.
-Unfortunately, until this [OpenJDK patch][hotswap] lands, you need [JRebel][jrebel] or framework-level classloader gymnastics.
+   I think this is a great thing--and that static languages really should be able to do this as well.
+Unfortunately, for the JVM anyway, until this [OpenJDK patch][hotswap] lands, you need [JRebel][jrebel] or framework-level classloader gymnastics to get more than the JVM's default "only method contents can be updated" behavior.
 Yeah, this is unfortunate, but a *cough* temporary *cough* limitation.

+   For static languages, applying the type changes, especially if any compile-time meta-programming is involved, likely means using an IDE debugger to change running types, instead of the "just retype the function in a console" approach some dynamic languages can use.
+But I think the effect is the same.

 2. Dynamic languages often have better designed libraries.

    Java in particular is known for it's ugly APIs.
 However, very often, the problem is just that an API lacks higher levels of abstraction, and is not related an inherent language flaw.

-   For example, Rickard has a [great alternative](http://www.jroller.com/rickard/entry/a_generic_input_output_api) to the frequently-cited "I can't succinctly read a file from Java" problem.
+   For example, besides the typical Apache [commons-io](http://commons.apache.org/io/api-1.4/org/apache/commons/io/FileUtils.html) library, Rickard has an elegant alternative [I/O API](http://www.jroller.com/rickard/entry/a_generic_input_output_api) to the frequently-cited "I can't succinctly read a file from Java" problem.

    Perhaps there is a larger reason why dynamic languages have nice APIs, though my cop out assertion is just that their language designers are better at API design.